The Artistic Life

 Inspiration – Imagination – Creativity.

 This is the inspirational thing that sets the wheels is motion.
-From there you can take your inspiration in whatever direction you choose to achieve a strongly held imaginative object, an object that inspires you to take initiative in moving your inner life into the outer world in the form of a created thing be it a painting, a video or a song.
+From there you can take your inspiration in whatever direction you choose, to achieve your strongly held imaginative object, an object that inspires you to take initiative in moving your inner life into the outer world in the form of a created thing be it a painting, a video or a song.

 In the bigger picture I think there’s more to it than that, which goes even deeper.